Medium-term Climate Change Policy Plan

 To support the drafting process, a working group composed of the key ministries and the Finnish Climate Change Panel as the scientific expert body was appointed in October 2020.

-The draft plan will be completed in summer 2021 and it will be submitted as a report to Parliament in autumn 2021.
+The draft plan should be completed in autumn 2021 and it will be submitted as a report to Parliament later in the autumn.

-- Press release 27 November 2020: Preparation of a new Medium-term Climate Change Policy Plan started (in Finnish and Swedish)
+- Press release 27 November 2020: Preparation of a new Medium-term Climate Change Policy Plan started (in Finnish)

-The preparation of the new Medium-term Climate Change Policy Plan is coordinated with the preparation process of the new Energy and Climate Strategy in 2020–2021 As stated in the Government Programme, the Climate Change Act will also be updated and the new Act will enter into force in 2021.
+The preparation of the new Medium-term Climate Change Policy Plan is coordinated with the preparation process of the new Energy and Climate Strategy.
+The Climate Change Act will also be updated, in line with the Government Programme.

 First Medium-term Plan completed in 2017

-The first Medium-term Climate Change Plan ‘Towards Climate-Smart Day-to-Day Living’ was completed in 2017.
+The first Medium-term Climate Change Policy Plan ‘Towards Climate-Smart Day-to-Day Living’ was completed in 2017.
 It sets out the measures through which Finland will achieve the target to reduce emissions by 39% by 2030, compared to the levels in 2005.
-The Medium-term Climate Change Plan of 2017 further specifies and complements the Energy and Climate Strategy adopted in 2016.
+The Medium-term Climate Change Policy Plan further specifies and complements the Energy and Climate Strategy adopted in 2016.